andrasq/node-qcluster/Readme.md

 - omitSignalHandler - do not catch or relay any signals to the workers.
 Default false.
 - clusterSize - number of worker processes to create when starting the cluster.
 Default none.

-## Events

-The qcluster manager emits 'fork' and 'exit' events when a new child is created and when it exits.

-## IPC Messages

-### qcluster.sendTo( child, name, value )

-Send a message to a worker process.
-The message can be received in the worker with `process.on('message')` and tested with `qcluster.isQMessage()`.

-### qcluster.sendToParent( name, value )

-Send a message to the parent process.
-Startup flow control messages are converted into process events, other messages arrive as process 'message' events.

-### qcluster.isQMessage( message )

-Tests that the message was sent with `sendToParent`.

-### Message Details

-The flow control events were described above in Worker Start Protocol.
-In the parent, flow control messages are re-emitted as `child` object events; in the child, as `process` events.

-Other, non-flow-control `sendToParent` messages are received by the cluster master with the usual nodejs `cluster` IPC: `child.on('message')` or `cluster.on('message')`.
-The message format is

-    { v: 'qc-1',
-      pid: child.process.pid,
-      n: name,
-      m: value }

-The startup sequence consists of:

-- 'ready' child -> parent
-- 'start' parent -> child
-- 'started' child -> parent

-The shutdown sequence:

-- 'stop' parent -> child
-- 'stopped' child -> parent

 Example parent:

     var qm = qcluster.createCluster();